A Beginner’s Guide to Film Photography

-World War II has changed the world for good and photography along with it.
+World War II has changed our society and photography along with it.
 The important role in the conflict documentation has given it a prominent place of respect amongst the military, scientific, and art communities.
 Some of the most remarkable work of the time was done by Tony Vaccaro on his Argus C3 film camera.

-The first digital camera was introduced in the 1970s by Kodak, although it hasn’t taken off until early 2000s when it ultimately led the “digital revolution.”
-Unfortunately, the invention caused Kodak’s eventual bankruptcy as it was not available to keep up with the technology that the consumer demanded and other brands like Canon and Nikon have fully embraced.
+In the 1970s, the first digital camera was created by Kodak, although the invention hasn’t taken off until the early 2000s when it ultimately led to the “digital revolution.”
+Unfortunately, digital imaging caused Kodak’s eventual bankruptcy as it was not able to keep up with the technology that the consumer demanded and other brands like Canon and Nikon have fully embraced.

 Since film photography’s near demise, technology like autofocus and autoexposure, originally invented for film cameras, migrated onto digital bodies.
 We continued to improve our cameras with image stabilization, better sensors, and ultra-compact design.
 The software has also solidified its influence on photography.
 However, it is worth knowing that the lens sharpness and image resolution had no overly significant improvements since the 1970s.
-Today’s optics are only marginally sharper, with better correction for distortion, aberration, and camera shake but less control when it comes to focus and aperture as automation has overtaken those controls.
+Today’s optics are only marginally sharper, with better correction for distortion, aberration, flaring, and camera shake but less control when it comes to focus and aperture as automation has overtaken those controls.